Skip to main content

 Annual Leave

-In Norway, the Annual Holiday Act ensures employees receive 25 days of paid holiday annually, equivalent to four full weeks and one day.
+In Norway, the Annual Holiday Act ensures employees receive 25 working days of holiday annually, equivalent to four full weeks and one day.
 The Act mandates holiday payment at 10.2% of the previous year’s annual wages.
 Many collective agreements provide employees with five weeks of holiday, increasing the holiday payment percentage to 12%.
-This contractual right is a prevalent arrangement in Norway
+Employees over 60 are entitled to an additional week of holiday.

 Sick Leave